-Lee Watts, son of Mr. and Mrs. Ed Watts has an attack of ville, S. C. typhoid fever.
+Mrs. Ed Watts has an attack of ville, s.
+C. typhoid fever.

-J. L. Griggs had the misfortune of sticking a nail in his foot good buildings.
-See Rufus Clark, or J briday.
+tune of sticking a nail in his foot good buildings.
+See Rufus Clark, or J. Priday.
 He is getting along as W. Clark at Marshville. well as could be expected.

-Rev. A. J. Crane failed to fill his Saturday night appointment those who owe me.
+his Saturday night appointment those who owe me.
 I helped you.
-Now at Salem but filled his appoint- it is time for you to help me.
-Mr. T. B. ment Sunday.
+Now at Salem but tilled his appointment Sunday.

-The Mills school opened Mo day with Miss Desdine Lowers of Altan, as teacher.
+of Altan, as teacher.

-I. J. Brewer, colored, decided Three Act Comedy by Elizabeth to try his 32 winchester recent-Jordon, conce; ning the unedu- ly and shot one or two of his
+I. J. Brewer, colored, decided to try his 32 winchester recently and shot one or two of his toes about off.